-The inclusion of the minorities into the executive decision making bodies of the country proved to be one attempt in creating patterns of accommodating minorities and assuring the preservation of their ethnic identity.
+The inclusion of the minorities into the executive decision making bodies of the country proves to be one attempt in creating patterns of accommodating minorities and assuring the preservation of their ethnic identity.
 The practice is recently present in Central and Eastern Europe, too, with considerable ongoing effects.
 In this context, the Ethnocultural Diversity Resource Center initiated a research to analyze the impact of minority participation in government in the first three cases from the area which employed this model: Romania (1996-2000), Macedonia (1998-2000) and Slovakia (1998-2000).
-The research was financed by the Local Government and Public Reform Initiative.
 The results of the research are included in this volume.
 The volume also contains an appendix with the main provisions related to minorities in the legislation of the Central and Eastern European countries.
 The volume is published in Budapest by the Local Government and Public Reform Initiative, in the LGI series: Managing Multiethnic Communities Program Series.

-The Hungarians of Romania (1945-1955)
+The Hungarians of Romania (1945-1955) - Volume awarded by the Romanian Academy Editors: Andreea Andreescu, Lucian Nastasă, Andrea Varga

 Ethnocultural Minorities.
 Documents.
 Hungarians of Romania (1945-1955) is a collection of archive documents about state policies toward the Hungarian minority between 1945 and 1955.
 The issues that are raised make the volume an outstandingly useful tool for both experts on the era, and those interested in the issue of minorities in Romania.
 The documents presented come from the most varied archives, both public and private, both Romanian and Hungarian.
-They are meant to provide an insight of the fate of the Hungarian population integrated in the Romanian state at the end of the Second World War.
+They are meant to provide an insight of the fate of the Hungarian population integrated in the Romanian state at the end of the Second World War